SCO Group: Background

-Back to a SCO name; SCOBiz and SCOx
+Back to a SCO name

 Change under McBride happened quickly.
-On August 26, 2002, he announced at the company's annual Forum conference in Las Vegas – that Caldera International was changing its name to The SCO Group.
+On August 26, 2002, he announced at the company's annual Forum conference – relocated from Santa Cruz to Las Vegas – that Caldera International was changing its name to The SCO Group.
 He did this via a multimedia display in which an image of Caldera was shattered and replaced by The SCO Group's logo, which was a slightly more stylized version of the old Santa Cruz Operation logo.
 The attendees at the conference, most of whom were veteran SCO partners and resellers, responded to the announcement with enthusiastic applause.
-McBride announced, "SCO is back from the dead," and a story in The Register began, "SCO lives again."
+McBride announced, "SCO is back from the dead", and a story in The Register began simply: "SCO lives again."
 As part of this, the company adopted SCOX as its trading symbol.
-(The final legal aspects of the name change did not become complete until May 2003.)

 The change back to a SCO-based name reflected recognition of the reality that almost all of the company's revenue was coming from Unix, not Linux, products.
 For instance, McDonald's had recently expanded its usage of OpenServer from 4,000 to 10,000 stores; indeed, both OpenServer and UnixWare were strong in the replicated sites business.
 Furthermore the SCO brand was better known than the Caldera one, especially in Europe, and SCO's large, existing reseller and partner channel was resistant to switching to Caldera's product priorities.

 McBride emphasized that the OpenServer product was still selling: "What is it with the OpenServer phenomenon?
 We can't kill it.
 One customer last month bought $4 million in OpenServer licenses.
 The customers want to give us money for it.
 Why don't we just sell it?"
 As a historical comparison for his strategy of building back up the brand and being more responsive to customers, McBride used a model of the revival of the Harley-Davidson brand in the 1980s.
 Besides McBride, other company executives, including new senior vice president of technology Opinder Bawa, were heavily involved in the change of direction.

 The product name Caldera OpenLinux became "SCO Linux powered by UnitedLinux" and all other Caldera branded names were changed as well.